| | | | | | | | | |

 Description

-This easy gluten-free cornbread is made in the cast iron skillet.
-Crusty on the outside with a toothy bite that you’ll absolutely love, it comes out perfect every time.
-Eat this skillet cornbread with a drizzle of honey, as a side to barbecue or chili con carne, or use it to make cornbread stuffing for Thanksgiving dinner!
-This is also gluten-free and dairy-free too, but nobody would know!
+This easy gluten-free cornbread is crusty on the outside with a toothy texture that you’ll absolutely love.
+Made in a cast iron skillet, it comes out perfect every time.
+Eat this skillet cornbread with a drizzle of maple syrup or honey, as a side dish to barbecue or chili con carne, or use it to make cornbread stuffing for Thanksgiving dinner!
+Dairy-free too.

 Ingredients